SebiTimeWaster/Simple-Imap-Copy/README.md

 Copies all contents of one IMAP account into another IMAP account.

--   It copies all folders and emails with the corresponding flags
+-   It copies all folders (And subscribes to them) and emails (With the corresponding flags)
 -   It does not check if the email is already present on the target server, it will just create a new copy of it
--   It is not meant to backup you emails, just to migrate them to a new account (For backups use something like [OfflineIMAP](http://www.offlineimap.org))
+-   It is not meant to backup you emails, just to migrate to a new account (For backups use something like [OfflineIMAP](http://www.offlineimap.org))

 ## Dependencies